OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded/README.md

 # Embedded Task Forms

 This quickstart demonstrates how to use the [Embedded Forms][5] feature.
-Embedded Forms are plain HTML5 documents which can be loaded from your app and rendered embedded inside the camunda Tasklist:
+Embedded Forms are plain HTML5 documents which can be loaded from your app and rendered embedded inside the orqueio Tasklist:

 ![Embedded Forms Screenshot][1]

 # Overview
 This example uses Jakarta API.
-It is compatible with the latest releases of Camunda Tomcat and WildFly distributions.
+It is compatible with the latest releases of Orqueio Tomcat and WildFly distributions.

 ## Where are embedded taskforms added?